Controller worker

 Controller configuration

-• secure_ip: list or map with IP addresses that are treated as secure so all commands are allowed from these IPs without passwords (if a reverse proxy sets an X-Forwarded-For header, both the proxy and actual client IP must be contained in secure_ip)
+• secure_ip: A list or map containing IP addresses designated as “secure.”
+All commands are allowed from these IPs without the need for passwords.
+If a reverse proxy sets an X-Forwarded-For header, both the proxy’s IP and the actual client’s IP must be included in secure_ip.

 Encryption support